sdelitta/u4_hw_python_adventure/README.md

 Test your file by `python3 main.py`.

 Using if/elif/else, create an adventure game that a user can play.
 You should be able to accept a user input from the terminal and a user should be able to choose different paths.
+Be creative and have fun with it!

 - Must have a minimum of 4 paths a user can take and 7 end scenarios.
 - Must have a play again option, maybe have a play game function?